Wednesday, December 03, 2025

 Behaviorally, the shift was simple: after years of strictly practiced safer sex, abstinence during the year of disclosure was an easy, even necessary asceticism.
 But beyond that year, maintaining intimacy required maneuvering the moral minefield of self-disclosure.
 My own moral imperative—to only be intimate after honest disclosure from both—meant that every potential connection involved revealing a part of the self I had just fought so hard to integrate.

-Three years into my diagnosis, the medical consensus shifted, and my doctor and I agreed it was time to start HAART.
+Two years into my diagnosis, the medical consensus shifted, and my doctor and I agreed it was time to start HAART.
 Now, the challenge was logistical.
 I, the corporate strategist who designed efficient care models, faced the bewildering inefficiency of my own treatment.
 I realized the ingredient was less important than the dosing schedule.
 Adherence, the single greatest predictor of success, demanded a protocol I could take just once a day.

 This medication hunt was no easy feat.
 In the early 2000s, effective therapy required four or five medications in combination, yet few offered the once-a-day dosing I prioritized.
 I was, effectively, painted into a corner over the course of those first five years—a relentless search for a therapy that was effective, tolerable, and offered the best chance at lifelong adherence.